If you want to relax, have fun learning and be fascinated alongside your kids, take advantage of the list below.

 Sagrada Familia

-Not one that struck me as a place favoured by children but my young clients have convinced me otherwise.
+Not one that struck me as a place favoured by children, but my young clients have convinced me otherwise.
 Kids love the huge scale and design!
-Parents will also be glad to hear that there is a child’s audio guide available (suitable for 6 to 12 years old).
-Queues can be massive so make sure you pre-book the tickets on the Sagrada Familia website to skip the long lines.
-Visit website

 And lastly…